Vatican Museum Tickets & Tours!

 You can collect your Vatican Papal Audience tickets from the Bronze door of St. Peter’s Basilica from 3 pm to 7 pm a day before.
 If you arrive on the same day as the audience, you can collect these tickets at 7 am.
 We recommend booking in much advance, as tickets run out before visitors arrive at the bronze doors for them.

-Visitors who want to enjoy a comfortable experience and book their tickets online to avoid missing out should buy the for €36.
+Visitors who want to enjoy a comfortable experience and book their tickets online to avoid missing out should buy the Papal Experience with Tour Guide ticket for €36.
 Children 6 to 12 years old receive a discounted experience ticket for €28, and infants below 6 can attend for free!

 This ticket ensures that foreigners can understand the entire sermon in Italian, as a local guide will translate it into Spanish or English.
 This experience is also a recommended experience for history buffs and Catholics, as they can learn more about the Vatican!